DerDeathraven/threejs_smarthome_control/README.md

 - Leaving the mode will automatically save all placed objects.
 - outside of the place-mode lamps can be controlled by clicking on them
 - the name of a device can be found by hovering over it
+- switching the lamp will trigger a message on the topic switch/deviceID -> switch/0 for lamp-0

 ## Tech Used